azimgivron/genepriority/README.md

    - Aggregate the six matrices using a mean operation to produce $\bar{O}$ (averaged matrix).

 6. **Model Testing and Ranking**:
-   - Rank genes for each disease (columns of $\bar{O}$) based on the predicted scores.
+   - Flatten the matrix and rank genes based on the predicted scores.
    - Assume missing values are zeros for ranking purposes.
    - Use only positive associations from the test set for evaluation.
-For each disease, highly ranked genes in $\bar{O}$ should correspond to true positive associations.
+Highly ranked genes in $\bar{O}$ should correspond to true positive associations.

 7. **Evaluation and Metrics**:
    - Compute ranking metrics to assess the quality of predictions, focusing on the ability of the model to rank true positive associations higher.